Women in leadership and on boards

 Current board and committee vacancies

-Vacancies on Tasmanian boards and committees, including details of the role and how to find out more information are listed below.
-Share your board or committee vacancy with us by completing the vacancy submission form.
+Vacancies on Tasmanian boards and committees, including details of the role and how to find out more information will be listed below.
+Share your board or committee vacancy with us by completing the vacancy submission form

-Applications are now open for one Non‑Executive Director vacancy on the Tasmanian Public Finance Corporation Board.
+Applications are now open for one Non-Executive Director role on the TasRail Board.

 For more information, or to apply visit the Chapman Executive website.